Juvenile Defense Lawyer Lafayette, MO

 Who is a Juvenile or an Adult Under Missouri Law?

-In accordance with the juvenile code, an adult is defined as an individual aged 18 years or older, whereas a child refers to anyone under the age of 18.
+For purposes of the juvenile code, an adult is an individual 18 years of age or older while a child is anyone under 18.
 It’s crucial to note that age distinctions may vary for different situations under the laws of, including:

-• For driving purposes, there is a range between 15 ½ and 18 depending on the type of driver’s license.
+- For driving purposes, there is a range between 15 ½ and 18 depending on the type of driver’s license.

-• To possess or consume alcoholic beverages, an individual must be 21 years of age.
+- To possess or consume alcoholic beverages, an individual must be 21 years of age.

-• An individual must be 18 to buy a long gun, or 21 for a handgun.
+- An individual must be 18 to buy a long gun, or 21 for a handgun.

 What Are Some Possible Outcomes of a Juvenile Accused of a Crime in Lafayette or Elsewhere Throughout Missouri?

 The possible outcomes for a juvenile accused of a crime can vary based on the severity of the offense, the juvenile’s prior record, and the specific circumstances of the case.
-All of these possibilities and what-ifs are precisely why you need a strong Lafayette, MO juvenile defense attorney in your corner, fighting for your rights and future.
+All of these possibilities and what-ifs are exactly why you need a strong Lafayette, MO juvenile defense attorney in your corner, fighting for your rights and future.

 Diversion Programs